easafe/easafe.github.io/_posts/2016-08-28-notes-on-haskell.md

 heteroList = [SB (), SB 5, SB True]
 {% endhighlight %}

 See?
-With state-of-art types we can crudely construct the heterogeneous lists present in every single dynamic language out-of-the-box.
+With state of the art types we can crudely construct the heterogeneous lists present in every single dynamic language out-of-the-box.
 So forth, if we turn on the nice extension RankNTypes,

 {% highlight haskell %}
 {-# LANGUAGE RankNTypes #-}